precice/precice/src/precice/bindings/python_future/README.md

 We recommend [using pip3](https://github.com/precice/precice/blob/develop/src/precice/bindings/python/README.md#using-pip3) for the sake of simplicity.

+## Using pip3

+### preCICE system installs

 For system installs of preCICE, this works out of the box.

-If preCICE was installed in a custom prefix, or not installed at all, you have to extend the following environment variables:
-- `LIBRARY_PATH`, `LD_LIBRARY_PATH` to the library location, or `$prefix/lib`
-- `CPATH` either to the `src` directory or the `$prefix/include`

-## Using pip3

 In this directory, execute:
 ```